jeremyaemmett/jeremyaemmett.github.io/apollo11.md

 #### _[&larr; Main](index.md)_

 Apollo 11's launch, outbound, and lunar orbit insertion simulated kinematically with Eulerian-integrated gravitational acceleration.
-The spacecraft's retrograde trajectory is tracked and the spacecraft-facing Earth side is correlated with mission photographs._
+The "camera" tracks the spacecraft's (post-launch) retrograde trajectory, and Earth's spacecraft-facing side is correlated with mission photographs._

 ---